shakayet/Income-expense-tracker/README.md

 # Income & Expense Tracker Backend

 This project is a robust backend for an income and expense tracker, built with TypeScript, Node.js, Express, and Mongoose.
-It provides a secure, scalable, and feature-rich API for personal finance management, subscription handling, notifications, and more.
+It provides a secure, scalable, and feature-rich API for personal finance management, subscription handling, notifications, and more..

 ## Features (Detailed)